5 Top Picks

-While no one multi process welding machine can allow any welder operator at any skill level to handle every type of welding job on any type of materials imaginable, a multi-purpose welder (also known as a 3-in-1) comes as close as you can get.
+While no one multi-process welding machine can allow any welder operator at any skill level to handle every type of welding job on any type of materials imaginable, a multi-purpose welder (also known as a 3-in-1) comes as close as you can get.

-A multi process welder is a welder that can do ALL types of welding - MIG, TIG, stick, ARC, and plasma.
+A multi process welder is a welder that can do ALL varieties of welding - MIG, TIG, stick, ARC, and plasma.
 They are premium machines that are perfect for a jack of all trades who doesn't need to specialize in one type.

 The biggest advantage of a multi-purpose welder is its versatility.